D&D’s next storyline is Icewind Dale: Rime of the Frostmaiden, with small ties to Dark Alliance

 Rime of the Frostmaiden features Ten-Towns (the group of communities that cluster around three lakes in Icewind Dale and play the role of “civilization” in the Frozen North), the Rehged barbarian tribes on the tundra, and the importance of all these beings (and more) coming together to solve the key mystery.
 Perkins said over email that this adventure can take place before or after Baldur’s Gate: Descent into Avernus, the current storyline.

 “The problem is that winter doesn’t seem to be ending.
-It’s cold and dark, a cold, dark, frightening place, and someone needs to do something about it, or live as we know it in Icewind Dale will cease to exist,” Perkins said.
+It’s cold and dark, a cold, dark, frightening place, and someone needs to do something about it, or life as we know it in Icewind Dale will cease to exist,” Perkins said.

 Which sounds dandy for the Frostmaiden.